 In the same neighborhood is the National Civil Rights Museum, possibly my favorite museums in the world, so we stopped by to pay our respects to Dr. King.

 It was a quick visit, as the facility has been undergoing one massive reno and the Lorraine Motel section was not open, but the new exhibits debut on Martin Luther King, Jr.’s birthday on April 4.
 Once done, it’s going to be incredible, and you can believe we’ll be back soon.

 I gave SVV the quick walk-through of Beale Street; as it was a sunny Saturday and the University of Memphis basketball game just let out from the FedEx Forum, the place was a madhouse.
 We popped into A. Schwab to poke around the three levels of curiosities, ran into one of my college friends, then vacated Beale quickly (we’re not much for crowds).

 We walked past the Peabody and opted not to go in, though I have seen those cute little ducks on parade on numerous occasion.

-We pretty much ate the whole city over the three days we were there—and as such, I’m now back on the Paleo bandwagon for (at least) 30 days!—but I’ll detail all those delicious things in a separate dining post if you’d like.
+We pretty much ate the whole city over the three days we were there—and as such, I’m now back on the Paleo bandwagon again.
+I can’t help it, though; Memphis is just so damn delicious.

 I really do adore Memphis, and I don’t think its due to the passion I have for my home state.
 It’s just plain cool and one of Tennessee’s most underrated parts, and as Nashville inevitably falls off its pedestal of popularity—c’mon, it happens to every “it city”—I can see Memphis one day taking its place in the spotlight.